Namitha Pramod: Career

 Namitha started acting when she was in seventh standard by acting in Vellankanni Mathavu, Amme Devi, and Ente Manasa Puthri.
-She made her debut in Rajesh Pillai's critically acclaimed Traffic.
-In her next film Puthiya Theerangal she played her first lead role, playing a fisherwoman, opposite Nivin Pauly.
-It was followed by more lead roles in Sound Thoma with Dileep and Pullipulikalum Aattinkuttiyum with Kunchacko Boban in which she played a Mohiniyattam dancer.
+She made her film debut in a supporting role in Rajesh Pillai's critically acclaimed Traffic In 2012, she played her first lead role in the film Puthiya Theerangal, opposite Nivin Pauly.
+It was followed by lead roles in Sound Thoma with Dileep and Pullipulikalum Aattinkuttiyum with Kunchacko Boban in which she played a Mohiniyattam dancer.
 She was not trained in Mohiniyattam and learned the dance steps in Saranya Mohan's dance school in Alappuzha for four days.
 Both films were successful and she was selected as Top Star (Female) 2013 in Malayalam.

 In 2014, she was first seen in En Kadhal Pudhithu, her debut Tamil film directed by Maaris Kumar which had a delayed release, followed by Lijin Jose's Law Point in which she played a modern, city bred girl named Maya.
 In Lal Jose's Vikramadithyan, she played the role of Deepika, a Konkani girl, which required her to speak a few lines in Konkani, a language she had never used before.
 Her next film Villali Veeran, in which she paired once again with Dileep, had her playing the role of an ad filmmaker.
-Her last release in 2014 was Ormayundo Ee Mukham, a romantic drama in which she was cast opposite Vineeth Sreenivasan.Her first release of 2015 was Chandrettan Evideya where she portrayed the role of Dr.Geethanjali along with Dileep and Anusree.Her performance was critically acclaimed and she went on to receive her first nomination at Filmfare Award for Best Supporting Actress.
+Her last release in 2014 was Ormayundo Ee Mukham, a romantic drama in which she was cast opposite Vineeth Sreenivasan.
+Her first release of 2015 was Chandrettan Evideya where she portrayed the role of Dr.Geethanjali along with Dileep and Anusree.Her performance was critically acclaimed and she went on to receive her first nomination at Filmfare Award for Best Supporting Actress.

 She has acted in many commercials of Bhima Jewellers, Francis Alukkas and Ripple Tea.
-She has participated in reality show Ningalkkum Aakaam Kodeeshwaran on Asianet.
+She has participated in reality show 'Ningalkkum Aakaam Kodeeshwaran' on Asianet.

 In 2023, Namitha established Summer Town Cafe, a vintage cafe located in Panampilly Nagar, Kochi.